HibberdLab/hibberdlab.github.com/positions.md

 -Please investigate potential [Funding Routes]( https://www.admin.cam.ac.uk/students/gradadmissions/prospec/).

--[For Post-doctoral workers, please contact me with a summary of what you would like to work on, and any potential Fellowship Schemes that are relevant to you.]
+For Post-doctoral workers, please contact me with a summary of what you would like to work on, and any potential Fellowship Schemes that are relevant to you.

 Please contact [Julian](jmh65@cam.ac.uk) after you have investigated the points above.